Emperor-Ovaltine/gideon/documentation.md

 Gideon is a versatile Discord bot designed to enhance server interactions with advanced AI capabilities.
 Its core functionalities include:

-*   **AI Conversation:** Engage in natural language conversations with the bot, powered by various AI models from multiple providers (e.g., OpenRouter, OpenAI, AI Horde).
+*   **AI Conversation:** Engage in natural language conversations with the bot, powered by various AI models from multiple providers (e.g., OpenRouter, OpenAI).
 *   **Thread Management:** Utilize Discord's native threads for focused AI conversations with per-thread configuration overrides for models and system prompts.
 *   **Image Generation:** Create images using different AI backends (AI Horde, Cloudflare Worker, OpenAI DALL-E) via a unified command interface.
-*   **News Feed Summaries:** Subscribe to RSS/Atom feeds and get AI-generated summaries posted to designated channels.
-Supports both server-wide and personal feeds.
-*   **Adventure System:** Participate in tabletop RPG-style adventures guided by the AI, featuring dice rolls and optional image generation for scenes.
-*   **Flexible Configuration:** Customize bot behavior globally, per channel, or per thread for AI providers, models, and system prompts.
+*   **Flexible Configuration:** Customize bot behavior globally, per channel, or per thread for AI providers, models, and system prompts using organized command groups.

 The bot is built on the Py-Cord library, using a modular "cog" system for organizing commands and features.
-State persistence (conversation history, configurations, news feeds, etc.) is handled through a SQLite database, ensuring data survives bot restarts and updates.
+State persistence (conversation history, configurations, etc.) is handled through a SQLite database, ensuring data survives bot restarts and updates.

 ## 2. Getting Started (User/Administrator Guide)